gglouser/gglouser.github.io/README.md

 ## [brainfree](https://github.com/gglouser/brainfree)

 A brainf*ck interpreter in Haskell.
 It represents the program using a free monad and offers multiple "back ends" to evaluate it.
-Also does some simple optimizations.
+It also applies some optimizations to the bf program (arithmetic contraction, clear/copy/multiplication loops, and operation offsets).

 ## [Jump Game plugin](https://github.com/gglouser/JumpGamePlugin)